 CNE has headquarters in Washington, DC, but operates throughout the nation to help community and faith-based organizations with training, technical assistance, and linkages to sources of support.
 The Center chronicles and interprets their experiences to make recommendations for public policy and works to remove barriers that hamper their efforts to solve societal problems.
 CNE has provided training to more than 2600 leaders of grassroots organizations in 39 states.

 The Center’s mission is to transform lives, schools, and troubled neighborhoods, from the inside out.
-Current programs are the Violence-Free Zone youth violence reduction program; Training and Technical Assistance for Community-Based Organizations; and Adult Financial Literacy.
+Current programs are the Violence-Free Zone youth violence reduction program and Training and Technical Assistance for Community/faith-Based Organizations.

 The principles on which CNE was founded are: